But why do you return to wretchedness?

 And that is something they will never take from me.

-I first heard the full and restored Gospel of Jesus Christ as set down in the Book of Mormon in Liverpool in the year eighteen hundred and thirty seven.
-At the age of twenty two I had already given birth to five children.
+I first heard the full and restored Gospel of Jesus Christ as set down in the Book of Mormon in Liverpool in the year 1837.
+At the age of 22 I had already given birth to five children.
 None of them survived beyond the third year.

 My husband was a good but weak man.
 He could not face his lot in life and took to drinking.
 He beat me when he was drunk.
 I did not cry out.
 I am inclined at times to think that this was pride.
 Other times I think it was the Holy Spirit working within me, training me for my call—preparing me for the hardship and courage required of the Lord's Saints in these latter days.
 Whatever it was it only made him beat me harder.